knative/operator/docs/configuration.md

 The optional `override` field is a mapping of container names to docker image names.

-If the container name is not unique across all of the deployments, damemonsets and jobs, you can prefix the container name with the "parent's" name and a slash, e.g. `deployment/container`.
+If the container name is not unique across all of the deployments, daemonsets and jobs, you can prefix the container name with the "parent's" name and a slash, e.g. `deployment/container`.